mattoxb/cs421-sp25-web/content/Docs/Syllabus.md

 These are due in one week with an automatic 2 day extension for 80% credit.

 We realize that sometimes things come up that make you miss class, so we will drop 3 of the scores.

 ### After-class Activities

 Basically these are homework.
-You will solve a problem according to the methods discussed in class.
+You will solve a set of problems according to the methods discussed in class.
 These are worth 10%.
 These are due in one week with an automatic 2 day extension for 80% credit.
 These are very important to complete if you are going to learn the material, therefore there will be no drops.

 ### Machine Problems

 Typically there will be about six machine problems, called *machine problems* (MPs). they will be released approximately one every two weeks.
 You are allowed to get help on the machine problems, but you need to cite your help.

 These will be released on Tuesdays and due the Monday 13 days later.
 There is an automatic one week extension for 80% credit.

 We will drop the lowest MP score.
+This usually results in MP 6 being done by 10% of the class, so to encourage you to show it some love there will be extra credit (to be announced) given if MP 6 is not the MP that gets dropped.

 ### Exams